The head of an HTML document is the part that is not displayed in the web browser when the page is loaded. It contains information such as the page

 - Copy and paste the code out of the page and into a new text file in your code editor, then save it in a sensible place.

-- Press the "Raw" button on the page, choose File > Save Page As... in your browser's menu, then choose a place to save the file.
+- Press the "Raw" button on the GitHub page, which causes the raw code to appear (possibly in a new browser tab).
+Next, choose your browser's Save Page As… menu and choose a sensible place to save the file.

 It should now be completely obvious where the